leandroroser/rustin15/README.md

 Disclaimer: This conversation has undergone minor style edits, so please take it as it is - a conversation with ChatGPT that may contain inaccuracies.
-However, it holds good educational value to get started with Rust in just one hour or so if you have experience with Python (and perhaps some experience with a compiled language, to have a better reference point).
+However, it holds good educational value to get started with Rust in just one hour or so if you have experience with Python (and perhaps at least some experience with a compiled language, to have a better reference point).

 Note: If you are using Rust for the very first time, a quick option is testing the language flavor